-I hate being a laggard sometimes.
+I don’t mind being an otaku, but I DO mind being a laggard otaku sometimes.
 I don’t know why I’ve never watched this anime.
 I’ve heard so many people talk about it, and just stuck to my same bread-and-butter animes: Samurai Champloo, Yu Yu Hakusho, and Cowboy Bebop.
 One reason I stayed away from Death Note was because it seemed a bit dark for me.
 I admit that Cowboy Bebop is a darker, more serious anime, too, but Death Note is on a different level.
 With a name like Death Note, I’m sure you get the idea.

 I watched the first episode just a few short minutes ago, and I immediately can see how people got so hooked on this anime, the premise of the show is incredibly thought-provoking.
 If you’re not familiar with Death Note, it’s the story of a young man named Light, who finds a mysterious notebook one day while he’s at school.
 We later find out the death god, Ryuk, dropped this notebook into the human world on purpose, to cure his own boredom.
 This notebook is quite special because whosoever finds this book literally has the power over life and death.
 How Death Note works:

 1.The person’s name you write in the Death Note will die (with the exception of the Death God.
 I guess that makes sense).

 2.You have to have the image of the person in your mind, when writing their name; this prevents people with the same names from being killed.

 3. If the cause of death is written within 40 seconds of writing the aforementioned person’s name, it will happen.

 4. If no method is specified, the person will die of a heart attack.

 5. If you write down the name and cause, you have 6 minutes and 40 seconds to write the details of the person’s death.